click2install/xumacoin/README.md

  - enable SSH certificate login only

 If the above precautions are taken you will need to `su root` before running the script.

+If you need assistance in the server setup there is a guide available here - https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04.

 &nbsp;